rajeshvkothari/oom/GIN_README_2508.md

   - One time Steps for intialization/configuration of the envinorment:

-	- Login to ONAP portal using designer(cs0008/demo123456!) and follow the steps as follows:
+	- Login to ONAP portal using designer(cs0008/demo123456!) and follow the steps:

 	  ```sh
 	  https://portal.api.simpledemo.onap.org:30225/ONAPPORTAL/login.htm